CLARIAH/virtuoso-quad-log/README.md

 # Quickstart

-To launch a self-contained sandbox that you can play around in, run the `playground.sh` script in this repo.
-And open the link that's printed in the console for further instructions.
+To launch a self-contained sandbox you can use the docker-compose-example-setup.yml

-	./playground.sh
+	docker-compose -f docker-compose-example-setup.yml

-To connect the logger to a production virtuoso server, you can pass it the connection details as environment variables using the `-e` flag.
+To connect the logger to a production virtuoso server, you can edit the environment variables in the docker-compose.yml and launch using that

-	docker run -i -t --rm -v $PWD/data:/datadir \
-		-e="VIRTUOSO_ISQL_ADDRESS=127.0.01" \
-		-e="VIRTUOSO_ISQL_PORT=1111" \
-		-e="VIRTUOSO_USER=dba" \
-		-e="VIRTUOSO_PASSWORD=dba" \
-		huygensing/virtuoso-quad-log

-The first time, the container will ask to install stored procedure onto the virtuoso server.

-The quad-log will generate a bunch of files in the volume that you map to /datadir that you can host using any static file server.
+	docker-compose up

+This also launches a local nginx which you might, or might not, want to do.

 To advertise the logs you should provide either a robots.txt or a Source Description at the location that you submit to Work Package 2.
-See http://www.openarchives.org/rs/1.0/resourcesync for more information, or contact us!
+See http://www.openarchives.org/rs/1.0/resourcesync for more information, or [contact us!](https://github.com/CLARIAH/virtuoso-quad-log/issues/new?Title=How+do+I+submit+my+data)
 (The playground advertises the logs using the hidden folder .well-known)

 # Things to test and do (aka issues/tickets)